millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuideDIPC.md

 - You are now replicating the channels table to ADWC and can modify the extract and replicat parameters to include other schemas and tables.

 # Use ODI with ADWCS
+    Oracle Data Integrator provides a fully unified solution for building, deploying, and managing complex data warehouses or as part of data-centric architectures in a SOA or business intelligence environment.
+In addition, it combines all the elements of data integration—data movement, data synchronization, data quality, data management, and data services—to ensure that information is timely, accurate, and consistent across complex systems.
 # Steps
 ### STEP 1: Configure and connect the VNC service on your DIPC server.
 - You will use ODI Studio through a VNC connection.
 Follow these [intructions](https://docs.oracle.com/en/cloud/paas/data-integration-platform-cloud/using/connecting-odi-studio-vnc-server.html#GUID-7210212B-C58C-48AC-B581-DBFD7F58B552) to create a ssh tunnel and connect to your DIPC server using VNC.
 Be sure to use the oracle user when creating the VNC service and disable screen lock and screen saver after connecting the first time or you will be locked out and need to restart VNC on the server.
 Be sure that you made the changes to /u01/jdk/jre/lib/security/java.security earlier in this lab to allow ODI to work with ADWC.